The diminutive Welsh-native has made her mark in England colours

 2. She started playing rugby, aged six, at Glamorgan Wanderers, before moving to Hartpury College aged 16.
 She studied Sports Science and Management while playing rugby at the Gloucester institution.

-3. She made her international Sevens debut aged 17, making her England’s youngest ever women’s player in the sport.
+3. Jones made her international sevens debut aged 17, making her England’s youngest ever women’s player in the sport.
 The following year, while at Bristol Bears, Jones broke into the England XVs side.

 4. She scored in England’s semi-final win over France at the 2017 Women’s World Cup, but the Red Roses lost to New Zealand 41-32 in the final.